Analysis: Few good options on anthem protests for NFL owners

 STOP PLAYING THE ANTHEM BEFORE GAMES

-The Plan: Join almost every other country in the world and skip the forced display of patriotism that demands players stand at attention while fans check their phones, finish their hot dogs or take the opportunity to visit the bathroom.
-If teams want to honor the military or local first-responders, let them do so free from marketing deals.
+The Plan: Join almost every other country in the world and skip the forced display of patriotism that demands players stand at attention while fans check their phones, finish their hot dogs or visit the bathroom.
+If teams want to honor the military or local first-responders, let them do so – free from marketing deals.

-The Winners: Fans who don’t consider the anthem an integral part of the sports experience, giving them another 90 seconds in to spend in game day traffic without missing anything.
+The Winners: Fans who don’t consider the anthem an integral part of the sports experience, giving them another 90 seconds to spend in game-day traffic without missing anything.

 The Losers.
 NFL owners.
 Concessionaires.
 And a whole generation of American Idol also-rans.